dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3882: Sexual autonomy is a fundamental human right.
+### T3882: Individual privacy is a fundamental human right.

 |Support|
 |---|